Miata Differential Mount for PPF Delete - NA and NB

 This is a bolt-in solution for securing the front of a 94-05 Miata 1.8 diff with the PPF (power plant frame) removed on an NA or NB Miata.
 No fabrication is needed like other options on the market.
 And unlike most homebrew solutions, our setup also incorporates a 88A poly bushing to help reduce vibration and noise.
 This is the perfect mount to pair with our Getrag 260 5-speed and ZF 6-speed transmission upgrade kits.

-The lower subframe brace is made of 1x2.5” steel bar, and the upper mount is machined out of 6061 aluminum.
-Everything is powdercoated or anodized to prevent corrosion, and all necessary zinc plated hardware is supplied.
+The lower subframe brace is made of steel bar, powdercoated black, and the upper mount is machined out of 6061 aluminum.
+All necessary hardware is supplied.
 The aluminum mount is machined so the poly bushing sits at a 1.5 degree angle, which provides OEM driveline geometry.

 This front differential mount must be paired with upgraded rear differential bushings made of polyurethane or Delrin.